Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

-To validate the reliability and interpretability of these similarity metrics, we conducted a manual evaluation focused on the more complex audio and video layers.
 Two native German-speaking coders independently annotated 20 video pairs across 25 unique videos, evaluating similarity along three dimensions: visual similarity, audio similarity, and the underlying message conveyed.
-Based on their annotations, we tuned algorithmic thresholds to optimize precision and recall for the classification of both exact and partial matches.
 The coders reached full agreement in all but one case (95\% agreement).
 These annotations formed the basis for establishing empirically grounded thresholds for the audio and video layers described below.

-Table~\ref{table_methods} summarizes the modalities, associated similarity functions, and the methods used to operationalize each layer.
-In particular, we considered the following measures:

-\begin{itemize} \item \textbf{Hashtag-Sequence.} We consider two videos part of the same co-action if they contain the exact same sequence of hashtags in their description.
-Videos with an empty hashtag sequence (often posted by official party accounts) are excluded.
-While it is common for several users to use similar hashtags to promote their videos, the use of the exact sequence might be a strong signal of resharing the same content.

-\item \textbf{Video Description.} We connect two videos if they share an identical video description.
-As with all layers, the resulting video-video network is projected into a user-user network layer.
-Exact repetition of the same description across different accounts may indicate coordinated messaging or the use of templated content.

-\item \textbf{URLs} We first extract URLs from video descriptions using regular expressions, then connect two users if they have used exactly the same URL; indicating an intent to reference the exact same content rather than the same source.

-\item \textbf{Music ID.} The Music ID is an audio identifier provided via the TikTok Research API (See Section~\ref{sec:back:tiktokdetection}).
-We connect two videos if they use the exact same Music ID.
-This identifier is assigned automatically either when a user reposts or reuses audio from another existing post --- typically by sharing or remixing that content --- or when the users manually assign a curated, trending audio during video creation.
-Thus, while it is possible for two users to independently select the same popular audio, it is equally plausible that shared Music IDs result from internal redistribution or imitation of existing content.
-This layer helps identify patterns of coordinated reuse or algorithmically encouraged convergence around specific audio trends.

-\item \textbf{Partial and same audio.} Because of minor transcription errors or subtle modifications (e.g.~trimming), two videos may have identical or nearly identical audio without sharing the same audio transcript or Music ID.
-To capture such cases, we use edit distance metrics to measure the textual similarity of audio transcripts, quantifying how many operations are needed to transform one transcript into another.
-We distinguish between two types of similarity: exact audio (fully matching transcripts) and partial audio (one being a subset of the other).

-Using a manually labelled dataset, we identified optimal similarity thresholds based on precision-recall curves: 88 for exact audio and 68 for partial matches.
-Both thresholds achieved perfect precision and recall in our test set.
-When similarity scores spanned both categories, we selected the midpoint between the thresholds.
-This layer enables detection of coordinated messaging that may reuse audio content in ways not captured by TikTok's internal identifiers, such as re-recordings or minor edits.